A visit to the Church of the Savior on Spilled Blood

 Restoring the Church of the Savior on Spilled Blood

 From outside, you start taking pictures of this church like crazy.
 At least, this is what we did.
-It was our first time seeing such a building for the first time and we loved it.
-When you go inside, you understand a little bit more about why so many people visit this church every year.
+It was our first time seeing such a building, and we loved it.
+When you go inside, you understand why so many people visit this church yearly.

 The Church of the Savior on Spilled Blood has an outstanding and varied collection of mosaic icons.
-Several religious icons were completed in the traditions of academic painting, modernist style, and Byzantine icon painting.
+Several religious icons were completed in academic painting, modernist style, and Byzantine icon painting traditions.
 It is breathtaking.

 Church of the Savior on Spilled Blood can be visited daily (except Wednesday) from 10:30 to 18:00, with evening opening during the summer months.
-Admission costs 250 RUB for adults and 50 RUB for children.
-You can take pictures of everything inside and the church is wheelchair accessible as well.
+Admission cost 250 RUB for adults and 50 RUB for children when we visited the church in 2015.
+You can take pictures of everything inside; the church is wheelchair accessible.

 Church of the Savior on Spilled Blood